RCA 8-PT-7012 (8-PT-7030) Television (1956)

 Sure enough, when I put the 6CM7 tube back in, the picture immediately popped out and was easily adjusted to near normal.
 The next photo shows the TV's reception at this stage.

-The brightness was poor, the focus wasn't great, and the picture had a wicked horizontal slant, but I had a viewable picture for the first time in this project!
+The brightness was poor, the focus wasn't great, and the picture had a wicked horizontal slant, but I had a viewable picture for the first time in this project.

 Adjusting the Ion Trap

 All right, model 7012 is clearly not identical with the models shown in my schematic.
 Cussing myself for working so long with a wrong tube in place, I proceeded to try to improve the picture.
-Once again, the rec.antiques.radio+phono experts came to the rescue.
+Once again, the rec.antiques.radio+phono folks came to the rescue.

 Tests revealed no obviously bad components in the brightness and contrast circuits, but I went ahead and replaced a couple of resistors that were somewhat out of range.
 The brightness was still weak, however.
 The picture was barely watchable even with the brightness control turned up all the way.

 On this set, the ion trap is adjusted by manipulating a little metal collar around the neck of the picture tube.
-A stiff paper sleeve is provided to let you do this without poking instruments down inside the narrow space between the picture tube neck and its surrounding metal shield.
+A stiff paper sleeve is provided to let you do this without poking instruments down into the narrow space between the picture tube neck and its surrounding metal shield.
 The paper immediately broke when I tried to move it, however, so I ended up poking a long crooked-neck tweezers in far enough to reach the metal collar.

 Adjusting the Picture